-- If you have a child a pre-existing condition, you no longer have to worry about losing coverage if you change your insurance.
+- If you have a child with a pre-existing condition, you no longer have to worry about losing coverage if you change your insurance.
 That's because the new insurance plan can no longer deny coverage to children with pre-existing conditions.

 - If you or another adult has a pre-existing condition, you will get the same protection as your child in 2014.
 Until then, if you get denied coverage by a new insurance company, you can get temporary health insurance coverage from the state.
 (Find out more about the Pre-Existing Condition Insurance Plan)

-- You may receive a rebate this year from your insurance company.
+- You may receive a rebate from your insurance company.
 Obamacare requires that they spend at least 80% of premium payments on medical services, instead of advertising and executive salaries.
 If they can't, the money goes back to you.

 - Insurance companies must submit justification to the states for all rate hikes.
 Obamacare provides funding to the states to administer this.

 - You won't have a co-pay for wellness or pregnancy exams.